gauravwarad/NoteTaker/README.md

 # NotesTaker
 wpf application to take notes

-this note taker is kind of a mixture of sticky notes and snipping tool.
+This note taker is kind of a mixture of sticky notes and snipping tool.

-first of all, create a word file for your notes then from the application select that file then you can proceed to enter your running notes etc quickly in the text box or if you're taking notes from online tutorial, you can use the snip option to capture everything gets stored in the word file; you can edit and format it later when you have lots of time :)
+First of all, create a word file for your notes;
+then from the application select that file;
+then you can proceed to enter your running notes etc quickly in the text box;
+or if you're taking notes from online tutorial, you can use the snip option to capture screen;
+everything gets stored in the word file; you can edit and format it later when you have lots of time :)